menacit/virt_base_course/02-course_prereqs.md

 - Ubuntu will be used in most demos and labs.

 - For now, just make sure that the software is installed and seem to be working.

-- Nested virtualisation allows us to run hardware accelerated virtualisation inside a HW-level VM, which could be very useful for experimentation.

-- It does however put requirements on HW and SW configuration.
-Urge participants to try enabling
-it: if it works well for the majority we'll try to incorporate use of it in labs.

 - Check out the presentation links: I will however not provide a step-by-step guide, you won't get it in real life.